openMLA/photon-ultra-controller/README.md

 The PCB is designed around the standard 40-pin header present on the main Raspberry pi boards.
 Have a look at the required pins in the schematic to determine how to implement it for other boards.

+The PCB readme also contains a breakdown of parts and cost in the BOM.
+The total PCB + raspberry pi zero 2 cost is around **65 euro** including tax.
+Keep in mind that you would also need to get your hands on the PCB and UV projector found in an Anycubic Photon Ultra.
+When it was still being sold in stores, that printer went for around **300 euros**.
+Second-hand options would be attractive, as the projector is unlikely to be significantly worn or covered in layers of sticky resin.

 ![](media/pcb_3D_front.PNG)

 ### Context